 Leek is a former textile town dubbed ‘the Queen of the Staffordshire Moorlands’ and with good reason.
 With the Roaches rocky ridge, Lud’s Church, and Rudyard Lake right on its doorstep,

-Leek is in perfect locality to some of the most scenic settings the Peak District can offer.
-Leek’s rich textile history remains visible throughout the town, particularly at the recently restored Brindley’s Mill which was not only pivotal to Leek’s expansion but also one of the most influential mills during the industrial revolution.
+The town is in the perfect locality to some of the most scenic settings the Peak District can offer.
+A rich textile history remains visible throughout the town, particularly at the recently restored Brindley’s Mill which was not only pivotal to expansion in the area but was also one of the most influential mills during the industrial revolution.

 Leek also boasts some fantastic family days out, including the terrific heritage railway line the Churnet Valley Railway, the small-scale Rudyard Railway, offering some fantastic views of Rudyard Lake, and the Peak Wildlife park, featuring an extensive selection of exotic animals.